ParaToolsInc/ParaToolsPro/docs/AWS/getting-started-AWS-PCS.md

 }
 ```

-Name the new policy, something like `AWS-PCS-polilcy` and note the name that you chose.
+Name the new policy something like `AWS-PCS-policy` and note the name you chose.

 ???+ note "Additional optional steps to enable DCV remote desktop access"

-    If you plan to access the login node you will need to create an adaditional policy to access the DCV license server.
+    To access the login node via DCV, create an additional policy granting read access to the DCV license server.
-    If a matching policy exists you can reuse it, try searching for DCV to check.
+    If a matching policy already exists, reuse it (search for `DCV`).
-    If no policy exists, then create a new one, specifying the permissions with the JSON editor as follows:
+    Otherwise, create a new one, specifying the permissions with the JSON editor as follows:

     ``` json
     {